smart-on-fhir/client-py/README.md

 ### Data Model Use

 The client contains data model classes, built using [fhir-parser][], that handle (de)serialization and allow to work with FHIR data in a Pythonic way.
+Starting with version 1.0.5, data model validity are enforced to a certain degree.

 #### Initialize Data Model